wisp-forest/docs/docs/alloy-forgery/adding-recipes-and-fuels.md

 ```

 ### Input Format
-Inputs follows the Ingredient format with an addition of the `count` field within the Object declaration used to give info about how much of such is required.
-A single recipe can accept, at max, **10** items.
+Inputs follows the Ingredient format with such being the identifier of a given item tag (`"tag": ...`) or entry (`"item": ...`) with its corresponding field name and an addition of the `count` field within the Object declaration used to give info about how much of such is required.

-**TODO: ADD INFO ABOUT BOTH Item and Tag Ingredients combined with custom ingredients from fabric**
+A single recipe can accept, at max, **10** different ingredient entries.
+Furthermore, we also support any of fabric's custom Ingredients like its Custom NBT based Ingredient.

 ### Output Format